jgille/dropwizard-monitoring/README.md

 * dependent_on - An optional string with the name of the service this check depends on
 * link - An optional string linking to more information, perhaps to the status page of the service the check depends on

-Health checks can be decorated with this information by adding an annotation on you health check class and/or by providing them explicitly when registering the health check.
+Health checks can be decorated with this information by adding an annotation on your health check class and/or by providing them explicitly when registering the health check.

 The endpoint host:adminPort/healthcheck will be behave as it always has, but host:adminPort/service/health